 This is not a just-one-and-done exercise, however.
 You must make this a habit in order for it to work.
 Some studies show that it takes 21 days of practice to make something a habit, but you will start to notice the change in your outlook in three days of writing.

 You may also see patterns of things for which you are grateful – things that appear in your notebook regularly.
 It’s not a coincidence.
 It’s a sign that these are the things in your life that bring you joy, and these are the things you should celebrate.

 These are the things that, when you are angry or lonely, have the power to center you again and remind you that you have control of your life, that you are strong, and that regardless of where you have been, you will get your life and happiness back.

 What brings you joy?
 How do you acknowledge feelings of gratitude in your life?
 What will you do today to start celebrating that joy?
+Has anyone that you know gone through a divorce after 50?
 Please join the conversation in the comments.